satishVekariya/NetworkKing/README.md

 ```

-__RequestInterceptor__: Networking module can mutate or inspect each url request before its being made.
+__RequestInterceptor__: NetworkKing module can mutate or inspect each url request before its being made.
 What you needs to do is create a type that confirm to the `RequestAdapter` and pass an instance of that type into NetworkProvider's init like below:

 ```Swift
 struct NetworkEventMonitor: RequestAdapter {